“Amniocentesis is a medical procedure used in prenatal diagnosis of chromosomal abnormalities, foetal infections and sex determination.”

 Amniocentesis is performed occasionally to examine for other pregnancy diseases such as infections or genetic disorder.
 This procedure looks for the fluid substances, rather than at the baby’s chromosomes.
-We do not usually need a local anesthetic.
-Before the procedure, the gel is applied over the abdomen.
-The person is scanned to check the positions of both the baby and the placenta (afterbirth).
+We do not usually need a local anaesthetic.

 - If the karyotype (the chromosomes) of the baby is (are) normal

 - If there is evidence of a neural tube defect (spina bifida or open spine)

 - If there is evidence that the baby might have had an infection

 - If the lungs of the baby are ready to breathe